Is equity release safe?

 The Equity Release Council provides guidelines for advisers, designed to protect customers like you.
 The Council only accepts fully qualified equity release advisers, so membership means you’re getting advice you can trust.

-Because the equity release providers you’ll be able to pick from through SunLife’s Over 55 Equity Release service are Council members, you’ll also get a ‘no negative equity guarantee’ with any lifetime mortgage, meaning you’ll never owe more than the value of your home.
+With council members you’ll also get a ‘no negative equity guarantee’ with any lifetime mortgage, meaning you’ll never owe more than the value of your home.

 3. What are the potential pitfalls of equity release?